alichtman/deadbolt/README.md

-# macOS Quick Lock
+# QuickLock
 > Bringing the simplistic style of Quick Look's file browsing to encryption.
+> Encryption -- so simple your mom can do it.

 This tool removes all of the complication of encrypting and decrypting files.
-Simply right click on a file you'd like to encrypt, select `Quick Actions > Quick Lock` and follow the prompts.
-To decrypt, just double click on the file.
+Simply select or drop in file you'd like to encrypt, enter a password and you're done.
+To decrypt, just double click on the file and enter a password.

+This app should work on `Linux`, `macOS`, and `Windows`, making it incredibly easy to share encrypted files across different platforms.

+This script can encrypt any file.
+To encrypt directories, compress them beforehand (`.zip`, `.tar.gz`, etc.)

 Here's a quick demo: